AlphaTechini/E-Commerce/README.md

 ---

-**Reminder to self:** Keep this README updated as the project moves closer to completion!
+This README will be updated as the project moves closer to completion!